Birational geometry: Rational maps

 A rational map from one variety (understood to be irreducible) $X$ to another variety $Y$, written as a dashed arrow X Y, is defined as a morphism from a nonempty open subset $U \subset X$ to $Y$.
 By definition of the Zariski topology used in algebraic geometry, a nonempty open subset $U$ is always dense in $X$, in fact the complement of a lower-dimensional subset.
 Concretely, a rational map can be written in coordinates using rational functions.

 Birational maps

 A birational map from X to Y is a rational map f : X ⇢ Y such that there is a rational map Y ⇢ X inverse to f.
-A birational map induces an isomorphism from a nonempty open subset of X to a nonempty open subset of Y. In this case, X and Y are said to be birational, or birationally equivalent.
+A birational map induces an isomorphism from a nonempty open subset of X to a nonempty open subset of Y, and vice versa: an isomorphism between nonempty open subsets of X, Y by definition gives a birational map f : X ⇢ Y. In this case, X and Y are said to be birational, or birationally equivalent.
 In algebraic terms, two varieties over a field k are birational if and only if their function fields are isomorphic as extension fields of k.

 A special case is a birational morphism f : X → Y, meaning a morphism which is birational.
 That is, f is defined everywhere, but its inverse may not be.
 Typically, this happens because a birational morphism contracts some subvarieties of X to points in Y.